timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 RIR     | Regional Internet Registry
 NIR     | National Internet Registry

-# Publication Server
+# Publication Engine

-The publication engine handles the server side of the publication protocol specified in [@!RFC8181].
-That is, CAs interact with a publication engine.
-The publication engine also prepares the content for public consumption through RRDP and rsync.
+The Publication Engine handles the server side of the publication protocol specified in [@!RFC8181].
+That is, CAs interact with a Publication Engine.
+The Publication Engine also prepares the content for public consumption through RRDP and rsync.

 It is RECOMMENDED to deploy these engine functions on dedicated machines separate from those serving public requests via rsync and RRDP to avoid